archiveproject/docker_installs/README.md

 Before prompting to install Docker or Docker-Compose, I do try to see if you already have them installed, and I skip the prompt if you do (or I try to anyway).

 ## Recent changes
-- Updated the docker-compose install tp pull from the github repo ( thanks @binuengoor ) and get the latest version available.
+- Added option for Raspbian install with Arm64 Chips.
-- Added OpenSuse as an option
+- Added Remotely as an application option
-- Improved Arch Installer
+- Added Guacamole as an application option

 ## Future Work
-- [ ] Make it work for Raspberry Pi
+- [X] Make it work for Raspberry Pi
 - [X] Make it work for Arch
 - [X] Make it work for OpenSuse
-- [ ] Maybe add a few other default containers to pull down and start running
+- [X] Maybe add a few other default containers to pull down and start running
 - [ ] Prompt for Credentials to use in NGinX Proxy Manager db settings vs. using the defaults.
 - [X] Set all Conteiners on a single docker network
 - [ ] Clean it up and split out functions to other files to make it easier to run / work on.